Myosotis sylvatica Hoffm.

 Place Forget-Me-Not in a south or east-facing window, where they receive full or partial sunlight.

-Remove the plants’ spent, or old, flowers, at their stems, pinching them off with your fingernails.
-Throw away the removed flowers.
+Remove the plants' spent or old flowers at their stems, pinching them off with your fingernails.
+Then, throw away the removed flowers.
 Removing spent flowers encourages new blooms to form.

 Fertilize the Forget-Me-Not once each month only if their leaves appear wilted or yellow or the plants grow very slowly during spring or summer.
 Mix 1 teaspoon of 5-10-10 water-soluble fertilizer with 1 gallon of water.
 Use the mixture to fertilize the plants in place of one watering session, applying only the amount you usually would use to water the plants.
 Don't fertilize during winter while the plants are dormant.

 See more at How to Grow and Care for Forget-Me-Not Plants.